Parking-Master/FPS2/README.md

 If you add all of the lists together, then times it by 2, you'll get the total performance

 #### FPS 1
-- Total performance: 46/100
+- Total performance: 18/100

 #### FPS 2
-- Total performance: 18/100
+- Total performance: 50/100

-As you can see, FPS 2 has a much less impact on performance, even in multiplayer.
+As you can see, FPS 2 has a much better on performance, even in multiplayer.

 ### #2: Style

-Obviously, new game can't be completely similar style-wise to the last one, we've make a huge change to menus, in-game UI, and much more.
+Obviously, new game can't be completely similar style-wise to the last one, we've make a huge change to Menus, In-Game UI, and much more.

 #### FPS 1
 <details>